-We commissioned some of Scotland’s most interesting and successful designers to create exclusive products for Local Heroes 2016.
-Their work collectively represents a striking period of contemporary design in Scotland characterised by a renewed confidence and optimism.
+We commissioned some of Scotland’s most interesting and successful designers to create exclusive products for Local Heroes 2016 which you can view below along with films about each designer.
+This work collectively represents a striking period of contemporary design in Scotland characterised by a renewed confidence and optimism.
 Local Heroes leaves behind stereotypes about the Scottish design aesthetic and emphasises the modern approach of contemporary designers who embrace bright colour, dynamic pattern and innovative techniques and materials.

 Glasgow based designer, Gabriella Marcella, founder and director of RISOTTO, was commissioned to design and produce a set of tropical beach towels.
 Each is intended to be a vibrant poolside companion: there are three exclusive designs to choose from that will add a distinctive touch to your beach presence.